1429904852/LDF/README.md

 ## Usage

-- You can use the folowing command to train and test LDF on the FS-ACD task:
+- You can use the following command to train and test LDF on the FS-ACD task:

 ```bash
 python train_and_test.py